k-wheeler/k-wheeler.github.io/_pages/about.md

 Remote-Sensing of Phenology
 ------
 The new generation of geostationary satellites can be used to monitor landscape phenology.
+During my PhD I developed a statistical model for estimating daily Normalized Difference Vegetation Index (NDVI) from Geostationary Operational Environmental Satellite (GOES) and showed that it could monitor phenological changes in deciduous broadleaf forests.

 Leaf Phenology and Ecohydrology